cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 Links, however, are asynchronous and may arbitrarily delay the delivery of messages.

 ## Transaction flooding algorithm

 The dissemination of transactions happens by flooding transactions in the overlay network, as represented in the algorithm below.

-The algorithm relies on a `peers` variable that stores the list of peer to which the node is directly connected to in the overlay network.
-The `peers` list is dynamic, being updated by the underlying peer-to-peer communication layer when new connections are established or existing connections are dropped.

-Transactions are disseminated by flooding, as the node sends every transaction it knows about to every connected peer.
-The only exception is the peer from which the node receives a transaction from for the first time, to which it does not send the same transaction back.

-The algorithm maintains a map `seen` that allows determining when a transaction is seen for the first time.
-It prevents transactions from being indefinitely forwarded to the peers and provides a simple mechanism to cease the propagation of transactions when they are received by every node in the network.

-The algorithm also uses the `seen` map to mark transactions that have been committed to the blockchain, and therefore do not need to be further propagated.

 ```
 var peers // other nodes to which we are directly connected